Content as a Service: Your Guide to the What, Why, and How

 Mobile apps with a need for content

-This is definitely one perfect use case.
 Mobile apps aren’t necessarily known for being really compatible with web content.
 Yes, they can render it using some particular components, but that content will visually jump out at you.

 Also, if you think about it, having web content available, and not using it for web browsers makes little sense.
 In these cases where your content is only meant to be rendered in a mobile app, you would benefit greatly from splitting content and representation and allowing your own app to render your content the best possible way.

-Now, if instead, your problem is that you need your content to reach as many channels as possible, like going for Web, Mobile, SmartWatches, your SmartTV and (why not) your eventual SmartFridge, what you need is a way to distribute that content from a centralized location.
+If instead, your problem is that you need your content to reach as many channels as possible, like going for Web, Mobile, SmartWatches, your SmartTV and (why not) your eventual SmartFridge, what you need is a way to distribute that content from a centralized location.

 Solving these types of problems is one of the reasons why we have Content as a Service providers.
 As long as you’re working with one of them, there is nothing extra you should be doing.
 It’s up to your clients (or content consumers if you will) to decide how to use your content however best suits their needs.